ADVISORY HEALTH-CORONAVIRUS/CHINA-HONG KONG PROTEST

-HONG KONG, CHINA - Hong Kong residents to hold vigil for the victims of an apartment fire in the far western city of Urumqi as part of Asia-wide protest over China’s restrictive coronavirus curbs.
+HONG KONG, CHINA - Students from Hong Kong's top University, the University of Hong Kong, to hold vigil for the victims of an apartment fire in the far western city of Urumqi as part of Asia-wide protest over China’s restrictive coronavirus curbs.

 Restrictions: